-- " Active full-time United States military service if it does not otherwise qualify for service credit under a system administered by URS.
-OR - " Any portion of the following qualified service if the service has been forfeited under any other retirement system or plan.
-This includes: - 1.)
+" Any portion of the following qualified service if the service has been forfeited under any other retirement system or plan.
+This includes:

+- 1.)
 Forfeited United States federal employment; - Forfeited private school employment based in the United States, if you received an employer-paid retirement benefit for the employment; - Forfeited public employment in another state or territory of the United States that qualified you for membership in the public plan or system covering the employment; - 4.)
 Forfeited public service in this state; - 5.)
 Full-time public employment while on an approved leave of absence; - 6.)
-Exempt service; - Utah service that does not meet eligibility requirements, but the hours worked were at least 20 or more hours per week;

-- Workers' compensation, long-term and short-term disability benefit periods for which you were paid and no benefit protection contract existed; - 9.)
-Employment covered by the Teachers Insurance and Annuity Association of America (TIAA) retirement plan if you forfeit any retirement benefit from that plan for the period of employment to be purchased; or - 10.)
+Exempt service; - Worker's compensation, long-term and shortterm disability benefit periods for which you were paid and no benefit protection contract existed; - 8.)
+Employment covered by the Teachers Insurance and Annuity Association of America (TIAA) retirement plan if you forfeit any retirement benefit from that plan for the period of employment to be purchased; or - 9.)
 Forfeited Utah Charter School employment.

 The purchase must be credited to the system under which you are currently covered and be completed before your retirement date set with our office.
 To qualify for a purchase, service credit you earned in other public employment outside of URS coverage must meet the minimum qualifications of the system you're in at the time of purchase.
-Under this system, a minimum of 20 hours of work per week is required or you must be a half-time teacher.
+Under this system, a minimum of 2080 hours of employment per year is required.

-For detailed information on the types of service you may purchase, refer to the Purchasing Service Credit brochure.
+For detailed information on the types of

+service you may purchase, refer to the Purchasing Service Credit brochure.
 To estimate the cost of purchasing service credit, log in to myURS at www.urs.org and use the Service Purchase Estimate Calculator.
 See Payment Options for making a purchase.